rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

       shellScript: go build
 ```

-### Publish Image step
+### Build and Publish Image step

-`Publish Image` step is to build and publish a docker image.
+`Build and Publish Image` step is to build and publish a docker image.
 To do that a Dockerfile is required to be present in the source code repository.

-To add a `Publish Image` step,
+To add a `Build and Publish Image` step,

 1. Go to EditConfig view.